gaokanxu/lumos-program-library/docs/src/token-2022/onchain.md

 32 bytes for the pubkey, and 1 byte for its index.

-On the flip side, if you're only using one token program at once, you will only incur 1 byte of overhead because of the deduplication of accounts in the Solana transaction format.
+On the flip side, if you're only using one token program at once, you will only incur 1 byte of overhead because of the deduplication of accounts in the Lumos transaction format.

 Also note that some instructions will remain unchanged.
 For example, here is the